Convert a single-family to a multifamily using FHA 203k.

 Is it hard to convert a single family to a multifamily?

 It can be challenging because there are many parts to manage.
 From the loan requirements to finding a contractor to getting permits, it is a complex process.
-However, finding an experienced lender, architect, and contractor can help the process go smoothly.
+However, finding an experienced lender, architect, 203k consultant, and contractor can help the process go smoothly.

 Will a seller accept an offer with 203k financing?